 The collection explores and interrogates the themes of transition, social justice, human rights, identity, constitutionalism, reparation and reconciliation in the South African context.
 Artworks also lend a vibrant warmth to the Constitutional Court where they are viewed and discussed by visitors the world over.
 Many works in the CCAC portray the agency and lived experiences of the artist(s), whilst others are more abstract and traditional, using form to evoke emotion and understanding, and to celebrate diversity.

-The majority of the artworks in the CCAC have been donated by artists, galleries and donors as a sign of support and appreciation for the work of the Constitutional Court of South Africa, in the absence of an acquisitions budget.
-No singular curatorial vision determines which works form part of the CCAC.
+The majority of the artworks in the CCAC have been donated by artists, galleries, organisational patrons and others as a sign of support and appreciation for the work of the Constitutional Court of South Africa.
+As such, no singular curatorial vision determines which works form part of the CCAC.
 The significance of the CCAC lies in that a diversity of voices are represented through the collection having been assembled by the generosity of the public at large.
 Continued donations lead to the strategic and sustained development of the CCAC – representing the South Africa of today.

-The collection is looked after by a dedicated in-house curatorial team under the guidance of the Constitutional Court artworks committee, consisting of Justices of the Constitutional Court, the Constitutional Court Trust manager, and external art specialists.
+The collection is looked after by a dedicated in-house curatorial team under the guidance of the Artworks Committee, consisting of Justices of the Constitutional Court, the Constitutional Court Trust manager, and external art specialists.
 The curatorial team ensures the artworks’ professional presentation, documentation and conservation, as well as profiling and discussion in online and printed media, research and viewing by the thousands of visitors to the Constitutional Court every year.
 Artworks in the CCAC are shown on rotation in the public gallery of the Constitutional Court and throughout its administrative spaces.
 It is customary to first exhibit any new acquisitions in the public gallery.

 Artwork donors are duly acknowledged.

 All proposed acquisitions are to be evaluated against the CCAC policy, that includes consideration of the criteria listed below:

 - Relevance to the CCAC